Before you can register as a student at the University you need to provide us with information on how your tuition fees will be paid.

 - how self-funding students can pay their own tuition fees to the University.

 It is important that you carefully consider how you intend to ensure that your fees will be paid and take the necessary action so that you will be able to register as a student at the University and quickly gain access to its facilities.

-The tuition fees for the academic year 2013-14 for all programmes of study, including non-standard fees and fees payable by international students, can be downloaded below:
+The tuition fees for the academic year 2014-15 for all programmes of study, including non-standard fees and fees payable by international students:

 If you do not have a ‘relevant connection’ with the UK or EU you will be charged the higher, overseas fee for your studies at the University of Glasgow.
 In order to establish a ‘relevant connection’, certain elements are required, as follows: